babywhale321/bashvm/README.md

-# BashVM
+# bashvm

-BashVM is a console tool to manage your virtual machines, written in Bash.
+bashvm is a console tool to manage your virtual machines, written in Bash.

 ## How to use